Christian M. 6 min read

 What is SoGEA broadband?

-SoGEA is a part fibre broadband service offered through the Openreach network, providing internet connectivity without a traditional phone line.
+SoGEA is a part-fibre broadband service offered through the Openreach network, providing internet connectivity without a traditional phone line.

 Why was SoGEA introduced?